 The Forest is creating opportunities for the growth and development of small and medium-sized businesses, facilitating farm diversification and supporting new sources of income and employment particularly in rural areas.
 As the Forest develops, the potential for new business and employment creation is being felt most directly in the visitor and woodland economies.
 It is also benefitting the sustainability of rural services and the vitality of town centres arising from increased visitor usage.

-Opportunities in the woodland economy range from nurseries, timber production and forestry contracting through to the processing of wood products and the use of wood fuel for heat and power generation.
+Opportunities in the woodland economy range from nurseries, timber production and forestry contracting through to the processing of wood products.
 Meanwhile tourism and leisure opportunities are developing far quicker than anticipated, including visitor attractions, overnight accommodation (of all types), heritage and wildlife sites, events and festivals, and food and drink outlets.
 The National Forest now attracts over 9 million visitors each year, including more than 700,000 staying visitors.
 The economic impact of the Forest’s visitor economy is estimated to exceed £470 million per annum.